FredericGariepy/LighthouseLabs/PKM/W9/D4/TryHackMe/Windows Forensics 1.md

 - backups of the registry hives are located in the `C:\Windows\System32\Config`
 - These hives are copied to the C:\Windows\System32\Config\RegBack directory _every (10) ten days_.
 > It might be an excellent place to look if you suspect that some registry keys might have been deleted/modified recently.

+# Data Acquisition | KAPE
+Good practice in forensics, use a copy of live system or image taken of the system.

+KAPE: Kroll Artifact Parser and Extractor by  Eric Zimmerman